ethanhorrigan/One-Life/README.md

 The main goal is to solve puzzles by giving life to other robots to activate charge points while defending against enemies to complete levels.

+## Gameplay

+You need to have a life to be able to move.
+The ‘life’ must be passed by from one character (blank robot) to another.
+Only robot having ‘life’ can move around and shoot laser to the enemy – infected robots.
+If infected robot touches robot with the life, then that robot has infected, and life is killed and the game is lost.
+Infected robots move faster than blank robots so they can catch them if life is kept too long in the same robot.
+As well infected robots can since ‘life’ and start moving towards it, but only from a distance.

 ## Built With

 * [Unity](https://unity.com/) - Game Engine used